codeguy/php-the-right-way/_posts/04-02-01-Composer-and-Packagist.md

 ### Checking your dependencies for security issues

-The [Local PHP Security Checker] is a command-line tool, which will examine your `composer.lock` file and tell you if you need to update any of your dependencies.
+Runnning `composer audit` command will examine your `composer.lock` file and tell you if you need to update any of your dependencies.

 ### Handling global dependencies with Composer